LTLA/gesel-manuscript/paper.md

 This is currently hosted for free on GitHub without any need for a specialized backend server.
 However, application developers can easily point `gesel` to a different database by simply changing the URL used in the various HTTP requests.
 For example, we adapted the scripts in the feedstock repository to create a company-specific database of custom gene sets based on biomarker lists and other signatures.
-This is hosted inside our internal network for querying by our in-house applications.
+This is hosted inside our internal network for use by our in-house `gesel`-based applications.

 # Demonstration

-To demonstrate the functionality of `gesel`, we developed a simple web application that searches for interesting gene sets [@geselapp].
+To demonstrate the functionality of `gesel`, we developed a simple web application that tests for gene set enrichment among user-supplied genes [@geselapp].
 This accepts several parameters - namely, the species of interest, the available collections for that species, a list of user-supplied genes, and a free-text query.
-The search returns a list of gene sets in the designated collections that overlap at least one user-supplied gene and satisfy the free-text query.
+The application then returns a list of gene sets in the designated collections that overlap at least one user-supplied gene and satisfy the free-text query.
 All matching gene sets are shown in a table, sorted by increasing p-value to focus on those with significant enrichment.
 Clicking on a row corresponding to a particular gene set shows the identities of its genes, with highlights applied to those in the user-supplied list.
 In addition, the parameters of each search are captured by query strings, allowing users to easily save and share searches by copying the URL from the browser's address bar.